100 million people around the world have been forced to flee their homes. That's more than the population of most countries - KTVZ

 “This means 1 in every 78 people on earth has been forced to flee — a dramatic milestone that few would have expected a decade ago.”

-UNHCR says the latest forced displacement figure includes 26.6 million refugees, 50.9 millon internally displaced people, 4.4 million asylum seekers and 4.1 million Venezuelans displaced abroad.
+UNHCR says the latest forced displacement figure includes 60.1 million internally displaced people, 32.1 million refugees, 4.5 million asylum seekers and 4.4 million Venezuelans displaced abroad.
 That adds up to a number that’s larger than the population of most countries.

+David Miliband, president and CEO of the International Rescue Committee, described the 100 million figure as an “appalling mark” that shows “global failure.”
+It “will be the prelude to higher and higher numbers without urgent action,” he warned, calling for increasing refugee resettlement commitments and boosting humanitarian aid to crisis zones.

 Millions of Ukrainians have been forced to flee